Chris Creighton: Eastern Michigan

 On December 11, 2013, Creighton was named the head football coach at Eastern Michigan University in Ypsilanti, Michigan, replacing Ron English.
 Eastern Michigan competed in the Mid-American Conference (MAC) of the Football Bowl Subdivision (FBS).
 It was Creighton's first job at that level of competition.
 Creighton inherited a difficult situation.
 Eastern Michigan had not had a winning season since 1995 nor gone to a bowl game since 1987.
 English had gone 11–46 over the past five seasons; in his first two seasons, Creighton won only three games.
 Amid public criticism, including calls by the faculty union and student government in early 2016 for the school to move down to FCS, the university reaffirmed its commitment to Creighton and staying in FBS.
+Continuing the mountain-climbing tradition from his other coaching stops, Creighton instituted an annual trip to Pikes Peak for the team's seniors.

 In 2016, Creighton led Eastern to a 7–5 regular season record, its first winning season in twenty years.
 Eastern was invited to the 2016 Bahamas Bowl, its first postseason appearance since the 1987 California Bowl.
 It was also the sixth different country in which Creighton had coached a game.
 That season included a victory over Rutgers, Eastern's first victory over a "Power Five" opponent.
 By the 2018 season, average attendance at home games had increased from 4,000 to 15,000.
 The improved performance protected the football program in early 2018 when budget cuts eliminated four other sports, amid ongoing controversy within the campus community as to whether the program, successful or no, was worth funding.

 Creighton's performance at Eastern, regarded as one of, if not the "toughest place to win in Division I football", attracted attention from other programs.

 Following the 2018 season, Creighton was a rumored candidate for the head coach job at Temple University that eventually went to Rod Carey.
 Creighton's was one of several names floated during the intermittent negotiations between Greg Schiano and Rutgers which culminated in Schiano's return.
 In 2019, Eastern finished 6–7 after losing to the University of Pittsburgh in the Quick Lane Bowl; it was the first time Eastern had qualified for the postseason in back-to-back years.
 Creighton assumed the role of offensive coordinator for the 2020 season after Aaron Keen, OC for the last three seasons and on the staff since 2014, departed to become head coach at Washington University in St. Louis.